Cyber Security Risks: Best Practices for Working from Home and Remotely

-By far the simplest, but nonetheless one of the most effective pieces of advice out there is to invest in a comprehensive antivirus suite for you and your employees.
+One of the most effective security tips for working from home is to invest in a comprehensive antivirus suite for you and your employees.

-According to sources, the estimated global damage to businesses as a result of cybercrime is estimated to be $1.5 billion per annum.
-There is a strong chance this figure will increase this year, as hackers look to exploit people's home internet networks and business VPNs to gain access to sensitive files.
+According to sources, the estimated global damage to businesses due to cybercrime is around $1.5 billion per annum.
+This figure is only likely to increase as hackers look to exploit people's home internet networks and business VPNs to gain access to sensitive files.

-Antivirus suites take the hard work off your hands by offering automatic remote working security against a host of threats, including:
+Antivirus suites take the hard work off your hands by offering automatic remote work security against a host of threats, including:

 - Zero-day attacks (viruses taking advantage of security flaws before they are patched)